 If you want to compare these weather conditions to what San Diego is like the rest of the year, you can find that all in one place in the guide to typical San Diego weather.

-Water-wise, the ocean gets cold enough by November that local surfers start to look like they're in NorCal instead, wearing boots and hoodies over thick wetsuits on their way to the waves.
+Water-wise, the ocean gets cold by November.
+That's when local surfers start to look like they're in NorCal instead, wearing boots and hoodies over thick wetsuits on their way to the waves.
 Cold water aside, the surf is fantastic as San Diego's best surf season continues through November.

 What to Pack